pwndoc/pwndoc/docs/docxtemplate.md

 Group input elements by an attribute.

-The returned values is a dictionary where:
+The elements are returned as an objects set where:

-- The key is the common attribute value,
+- The 'key' property is the common attribute value,
-- The value is the set of items from the input structure sharing this same value for this attribute.
+- The 'value' property is the set of items from the input structure sharing this same value for this attribute.

-Pipe this into `loopObject` to iterate through a key/value sets.

 > Use in template document
 >```
-{#findings | groupBy: 'severity' | loopObject}
+{#findings | groupBy: 'severity'}
 Severity: {key}
 {#value}
 Title: {title}
 {/value}
-{/findings | groupBy: 'severity' | loopObject}
+{/findings | groupBy: 'severity'}
 >```

 ### initials